-But let’s get back to the main story here, corrective exercise, which is administered through the OPT model or Optimal Performance Training.
+But let’s get back to the main story here, corrective exercise, which is administered through the OPT model or Optimum Performance Training model.

-This system focuses on the major pillars of fitness with a form follows function approach.
+This system focuses on the major all-inclusive pillars of fitness with a form follows function approach.

 Check this: How To Become A Personal Trainer